-Let’s automate our WhatsApp using Python: In this short tutorial, I’ll be sharing a very useful python library called “pywhatkit“.
+Let’s automate WhatsApp Messages using Python: In this short tutorial, I’ll be sharing a very useful python library called “pywhatkit“.
 We can use pywhatkit for automating our day-to-day tasks like sending a WhatsApp message, opening a YouTube video, converting an image to ASCII art, etc. One more application worth mentioning here is the conversion of text to handwriting.
 I’ve already covered that topic, you can check that article here.

 “The most powerful tool we have as developers is automation”Scott Hanselman

 So why don’t we use it?
 Automation indeed is a very powerful tool if used for the right purpose.
 And Python is one such amazing language that has enormous potential to help you automate your tasks.
 Let’s just begin with our simple yet useful automation tutorial.
 There’s a video tutorial as well linked with this article, so you can take help from that also.

 Some pre-requisites before we continue

 - Make sure to already authenticate WhatsApp Web in your browser for the smooth functioning of the program.

 - If you don’t do this, the script will not be able to run.

 - Also just make sure you have an active internet connection while you are running this code.

 - Open your IDE or any code editor of your choice.

 - Now in the terminal, write “pip install pywhatkit“.
 (It will take some time to install pywhatkit)